 An important thing most people don’t think much about is the pension - the future salary.
 And it can come from several places.
 For simplicity reasons, one can resemble it to a pyramid with three parts, where the national pension from the National Pension Authority sets the foundation.
 At workplaces that have a collective agreement, the employer pays a certain amount for the next building block - the employer pension.
 Exactly how much varies based on salary, how long you work and where you work.
 The employer pension may constitute a very large part of the future pension, depending on what your career looked like.
 The last part consists of possible private pension savings that many Swedes choose to add.
 Together they form the total pension.

 Altogether, you get paid for 480 days per child, and these days can be taken out up until the child has completed the first year of primary school.
 If the child is born in 2014 or later it applies up until the year it turns 12, or finishes fifth grade.
 However, no more than 96 days can be taken out after the child’s fourth birthday, according to the new four year limit.
 If the child has two parents, they are both entitled to share the days equally, but can be transfered to each other except for the 60 days that are reserved for each parent.
+For parents to children born in 2016 or later it is 90 days.
 There is also a gender equality bonus that increases the fewer days you choose to transfer.
 The collective agreement doesn’t control the parental insurance but is often seen as the icing on the cake.
 For example, there are agreements that provide parental salary or parental allowance - a compensation paid by the employer.
 The employer tops up the parental benefit for a certain number of months, which reinforces the parental allowance from the Social Insurance Agency.
 This way, the collective agreement between employers and unions contributes to a more equal use parental leave since the loss of income becomes smaller.